 Unlike the United States, Australia, and New Zealand, the United Kingdom has had no significant all-encompassing debate over Chinese influence operations.
 When they have occurred, the debates tend to be confined to specific areas such as the media, academia, or the economy.
-But so far, no one institute has attempted to bring to light the full gamut of Chinese United Front and influence-peddling operations.
-As such, Britain's response to China's attempts to insinuate itself within Britain's critical infrastructure, universities, civil society, political system, and think tanks has been scattershot at best.
+The publication in February 2019 of a new report by the Royal United Services Institute (RUSI), a defense and security think tank, represents the first comprehensive consideration of the issue in a UK context.1 As such, Britain's response to China's attempts to insinuate itself within Britain's critical infrastructure, universities, civil society, political system, and think tanks has been scattershot at best.

-The United Kingdom has a complex political, economic, and historical relationship with China, which is a significant trading partner and an increasingly significant source of investment.1 Especially since the official elevation of UK-China relations to Golden Era status in 2014 and the result of the 2016 Brexit referendum, the United Kingdom has become more open to Chinese influence.2 Areas of vulnerability to improper interference include political and civil society actors as well as the media.
+The United Kingdom has a complex political, economic, and historical relationship with China, which is a significant trading partner and an increasingly significant source of investment.2 Especially since the official elevation of UK-China relations to Golden Era status in 2014 and the result of the 2016 Brexit referendum, the United Kingdom has become more open to Chinese influence.3 Areas of vulnerability to improper interference include political and civil society actors as well as the media.
 Chinese firms are involved in strategic parts of the British economy, including telecommunications and nuclear power.
-Improper interference activities can be difficult to distinguish from acceptable influence via civil society exchange, public diplomacy, and commerce.
+The RUSI report notes that while the ethnic Chinese population stands at only 0.7%, a smaller proportion compared to the United States, Australia, Canada, and New Zealand, the United Kingdom is host to "more Chinese students... than the rest of Europe combined."4 Improper interference activities can be difficult to distinguish from acceptable influence via civil society exchange, public diplomacy, and commerce.
 Problem cases include not only Chinese cyberattacks on political organizations and think tanks but also willing collaboration and reluctant complicity.
-A report by GPPi and Merics characterized the most important areas for Chinese influence operations as civil society and the media.3 But others have noted that China's leverage over the UK economy is equally, if not more, important.
+A report by the Global Public Policy Institute and the Mercator Institute for China Studies characterized the most important areas for Chinese influence operations as civil society and the media.5 But others have noted that China's leverage over the UK economy is equally, if not more, important.